 With small changes this article appeared in The Interfaith Observer.

 Can indigenous peoples not practice indigenous religions?
 What if a non-indigenous person claims to practice their religion?
-Can people normally not considered indigenous have an indigenous religion? … Read more
+Can people normally not considered indigenous have an indigenous religion?
+Can … Read more

 Based on reasonable extrapolations from both the historical evidence and surviving hunting and gathering societies, our earliest forbearers generally lived in relatively small usually mobile groups.
 This mobility was not universal.
 Permanent communities could exist where fish, game, and edible … Read more